mfeemster/keysharp/README.md

 * A new function `Collect()` which calls `GC.Collect()` to force a memory collection.
 	+ This rarely ever has to be used in properly written code.
 * In addition to using `#ClipboardTimeout`, a new accessor named `A_ClipboardTimeout` can be used at any point in the program to get or set that value.
+* A compiled script can be reloaded.
-* AHK does not support reloading a compiled script, however Keysharp does.
+	+ AHK does not support reloading a compiled script.
 * `A_EventInfo` is not limited to positive values when reporting the mouse wheel scroll amount.
 	+ When scrolling up, the value will be positive, and negative when scrolling down.
 * New accessors: